-Exams 1 (Assessment and Treatment Plan) and 2 (Wiki Group Assignment) are required and Exam 3 is an optional (Stress, Crises and Coping) paper.
+Exams 1 (Annotated Bibliography) and 2 (Wiki Group Assignment) are required and Exam 3 is an optional (Stress, Crises and Coping) paper.

 EXAM 1 & EXAM 2 will be graded as either Pass/Fail.
 If a student or a group receives an Fail grade, the instructor will work with the student(s) to redo the exam until the grade is raised to a Passing level.
-Completion of these two exams at a Passing level will result in a grade of B.
+Completion of these two exams at a Passing level will result in a grade of B, with consistent attendance and participation.

 EXAM 3: (optional).
 Exam 3 is also graded Pass/Fail.
-Satisfactory completion of Final Exam 3, at an "A" level, in addition to Passing Exams 1 and 2 will result in a grade of "A" in the course.
-Not everyone who submits a paper is assured of and "A" or passing grade.
+Satisfactory completion of Final Exam 3, at an "A" level, in addition to Passing Exams 1 and 2 will result in a grade of "A" in the course, iwht consistent attendance and participation Not everyone who submits a paper is assured of and "A" or passing grade.
 There will be no redo of Final Exam 3.